 You had financial trouble in the past, but you’re finally starting to get back on top.
 Smaller debts have been paid, and you’re chipping away at the larger items in the list—and you were hoping for a low-interest loan to consolidate the rest.
-However, you’ve just been notified that your loan was denied due to information about you from a credit agency—information that shouldn’t have been used against you.
+However, you’ve just been notified that your loan was denied due to credit reporting agencies still having misinformation on your credit report—information that shouldn’t have been used against you.
 Is there a way to stop a credit reporting agency from sending out a negative report even after your debts have been paid?

 Credit Reporting Agencies Can Permanently Affect Your Family’s Finances